SchemaSmith Documentation

 View or open external tool log files.

-Parameters: --log_path (required) — Path to the log file to view. --tail_lines (optional) — Number of lines to return from end of file (default: 50). --open_external (optional) — Open log file in system text editor instead of returning content.
+Parameters: --log-path (required) — Path to the log file to view. --tail-lines (optional) — Lines to return from the end of the file (default: 50). --open-external (optional) — Open the log in the system text editor instead of returning content.

 Example: